gamesguru/nutra/README.rst

 No configuration is required in the release, but when adding your own or doing the process from scratch you will need to pair column names with known nutrient names in a "config.txt".

-The full database import process is explained with `nutri db --help`
+The full database import process is explained with :code:`nutri db --help`

 Downloading Resources
 """""""""""""""""""""